Skip to main content

 3. Run LJControlPanel, find and select the U6, and open the test panel.

 You should see that Resolution is set to 0 (which is translated to an index of 8 on a normal U6 or an index of 9 on a U6-Pro).
-In the row for AIN1, change the Gain/Range to BI 0.1V.
+In the row for AIN0, check the Diff box to set AIN0 to differential, and change the Gain/Range to BI 0.1V.
 That means the ±0.1 V range which corresponds to a gain of x100 on the U6's internal amplifier.

 4. Test Operation

-If the remote end of the thermocouple is at the same temperature as the U6, you should see a voltage close to 0.0 for AIN1, and it should have just a few microvolts of noise.
-Likely you will see about -120 μV, which means the screw-terminals are a few degrees warmer than the ambient air, and thus the remote end of the thermocouple is a few degrees cooler than the cold junction (U6).
+Look at the voltage for AIN0, which is the differential reading AIN0-AIN1.
+With the remote end of the thermocouple in air near the U6, you should see a voltage close to 0.0., and it should have just a few microvolts of noise.
+The exact value you will see should be roughly -120 μV, indicating that the screw-terminals are a few degrees warmer than the ambient air, and thus the remote end of the thermocouple is a few degrees cooler than the cold junction (U6 screw terminals).
 If using the CB37 (discussed later), you will not see this as the CB37 does not have self-heating.

 Now put your fingers on the remote end of the thermocouple to warm it up.
 You should see the voltage increase by roughly 40 μV per °C that the remote end is warmer than the U6 end.